sum1won/summod/README.md

 ###### Yomi, Oni Kings

 ###### Hinnom, Sons of the Fallen
-Kohen: douse 1, basecost -10, leadership 80->40  effective cost 225
+Kohen: douse 1, basecost -10, leadership 80->40  gold 240->225

-Melqarts no longer caponly

-General discount in basecost for all units with popkill.
+Ba'al 455 gold-> 430

+Melqarts 485 gold->460, not cap only

+Rephaite Warriors 115 gold -> 100

-horites throw rocks, -2 cost
+horites throw rocks

 ###### Ur, The First City

 ###### Berytos, The Phoenix Empire

 ###### Xibalba, Vigil of the Sun
-Lances replaced with Stone lances, which are non-iron and +1 resource
+Lances replaced with Stone lances, which are non-iron and +2 resources

+Batabs are slow to recruit if recruited outside a fort

 7 gold bats now cost 8